MJKWoolnough/httplog/README.md

 }
 ```

-Logger allows clients to specifiy how collected data is handled
+Logger allows clients to specify how collected data is handled.

 #### func  NewWriteLogger